kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 ### User profile

-Similar to Flagrow Masquerade.

 Each user profile form becomes a new page under a user profile.

-At the moment the profile fields are private.
-Only moderators and the user itself can see the answers.
+You can customize who can read and edit forms separately, including setting a different value for own users vs other users.

-Each form can be configured so that only members of a given group must fill it.
+Each form can be configured so it only appears on profiles of a particular user group.

+Profile forms can also be added to the Flarum Sign Up page and can be made required for registration.

+This enables a wide range of public and private profile use cases.

 *Example use cases:* private contact info, payment details, curriculum vitae, ...

-*Planned features:* public profile, user card fields, registration fields.
+*Planned features:* user card fields.

+Similar to the FriendsOfFlarum Masquerade open-source extension.

-### Discussion fields (beta)
+### Discussion fields

-Similar to Flagrow Mason.

 The fields show up on discussions.
 The discussion author is able to edit them.